PyQuantSharp/Backtesting/README.md

 - [x] 1) Improve speed - at first by implementing vectorization in the main function (version 2.0)
 - [ ] 2) Implement commission and slippage - simulate realistic trading
 - [ ] 3) Add a stop loss condition (static or dynamic) to limit downside, esp. important for small cap short positions
+- [ ] 4) Add functionality to test long trades (currently only short positions)
-- [ ] 4) Improve the measure of volatility - currently the script uses the average of entire testperiod thus "looking ahead"
+- [ ] 5) Improve the measure of volatility - currently the script uses the average of entire testperiod thus "looking ahead"
-- [ ] 5) Expand strategy evaluation - add Sharp/Sortino ratio etc, different levels of risk exposure
+- [ ] 6) Expand strategy evaluation - add Sharp/Sortino ratio etc, different levels of risk exposure
+- [ ] 7) Add dynamic position sizing based on the historic volatility of each stock

 ## Version 2 versus version 1

+The table of individual simulated trades 'resultsdataframe' and the eponymous 'Logdataframe' have the same structure as in version 1.
+The basic plotting and logging is also kept exactly as in version 1.

+The easy solution here would have been to make it quite different, but setting it up in this way makes for easy comparison.

+The different lies in the main function which leads to...

 ### Performance comparison